The International Investigations Review: The Evolution of the Role of the Forensic Accountant in International Investigations

-The world that we now live in is driven by technology and, as outlined in the introduction to this chapter, the events of 2020 have increased such reliance.
+The world we live in now is driven by technology, which we rely on increasingly and, as outlined in the introduction to this chapter, the events of 2020 have only accelerated this reliance.
 It is difficult to imagine what our existence would be like without the digital revolution.
 Our computers, telephones and other mobile devices contain a digital fingerprint of our lives, both personal and business.

 The volume of electronic data that we create on a daily basis has exploded and continues to grow exponentially.
-Ninety per cent of the world's existing data has been created in the last two years:2 a single computer can hold several million documents; a typical mailbox will contain 50 to 100,000 emails.
+Ninety per cent of the world's existing data has been created in the past two years:2 a single computer can hold several million documents; a typical mailbox will contain 50 to 100,000 emails.
 The volume of potentially relevant records of a global business involved in an international investigation may number hundreds of millions.
 In addition, the types of data being generated have drastically changed and become more complex.
-We now communicate in different ways through, for example, the use of Skype, WhatsApp and the like.
+We now communicate in different ways through, for example, the use of videoconferencing and messaging tools such as Zoom, Teams, WhatsApp and the like.
 These continual developments render the traditional methods of data capture, processing and analysis obsolete.
 We must also consider the evolving business and regulatory environments; business has become increasingly global, while there is a growing emphasis placed on data protection and cybersecurity.

-In order to address these changes, new technology and methodologies are constantly being developed; this is an area that is moving rapidly.
-The most significant developments are outlined below but it may be that, because change is so rapid, they will already be out of date.
+To address these changes, new technology and methodologies are constantly being developed, and this is an area that is moving rapidly.
+The most significant developments are outlined below, but because change is so rapid they may already be out of date.

 i Disclosure Pilot Scheme